 Heating - electric and Aga

 Open Fires - we are not permitted to use either of the fires at present for safety reasons as the chimney flue linings are non-complaint.
-Work is scheduled to take place in September to remedy this, following which we hope it will be possible to use both the open fire and wood burner later in the year.
+Work is scheduled to remedy this, following which we hope it will be possible to use both the open fire and wood burner.

 Parking - parking for up to 4 vehicles on the drive at the side of the property.